Roaring Run Resort

 Recreational campground in Pennsylvania, U.S.

-Roaring Run Resort, a former Boy Scout camp dating back to the 1920s, is a private-membership recreational campground and RV park located in the Laurel Highlands area of Southwestern Pennsylvania, between Seven Springs and Hidden Valley Golf & Ski Resort.
-The resort was featured in USA Today and the Pittsburgh Post-Gazette, and parts of its history have been documented in the Journal of Economic History and Pittsburgh Press.
+Pittsburgh Roaring Run RV Resort is a recreational public campground and RV park located in the Laurel Highlands area of Southwestern Pennsylvania, between Seven Springs and Hidden Valley Golf & Ski Resort.
+A former Boy Scout camp dating back to the 1920s, the resort was featured in USA Today and the Pittsburgh Post-Gazette, and parts of its history have been documented in the Journal of Economic History and Pittsburgh Press.
 Roaring Run has the distinction of being one of the original Pennsylvania Boy Scout camps, as well as originally housing one of the oldest blast furnaces in Pennsylvania.

 Many landmarks and buildings throughout the park date back to the 1920s, including The Trading Post, Hoyt Lodge (named after a benefactor, referred to as "Mr. Hoyt" in archived news coverage, who was an executive with the Jones and Laughlin Steel Company), stone buildings, and stone walls.